-- Rental Assistance: Provide financial assistance for individuals and families facing eviction as well as for those who are attempting to acquire housing after being homeless. - Financial Aid: Payments towards utilities, gas, medicine, transportation and other emergencies for people with insufficient incomes to meet these expenses. - Clothing Bank/Emergency Food Pantry: Food, clothing, diapers and other necessities are provided on an as-needed basis. - Soup Kitchen: Offers a daily, balanced noon day meal to those who are hungry. - Day Center: Offers showers, laundry, phone service, mail, medical care, counseling, transportation and a sense of community to those who are homeless.

-- Almost Home: Lists on a weekly basis affordable rentals available in the Valley. - T-House: Temporary housing for two families who are experiencing homelessness. - A Book in Hand: Provides new, hardcover books to children 1 to 6, whose parents can't include books in their meager budgets.
+- Rental Assistance: Provide financial assistance for individuals and families facing eviction as well as for those who are attempting to acquire housing after being homeless. - Financial Aid: Payments towards utilities, gas, medicine, transportation and other emergencies for people with insufficient incomes to meet these expenses. - Clothing Bank/Emergency Food Pantry: Food, clothing, diapers and other necessities are provided on an as-needed basis. - Soup Kitchen: Offers a daily, balanced noon day meal to those who are hungry. - Day Center: Offers showers, laundry, phone service, mail, medical care, counseling, transportation and a sense of community to those who are homeless. - Almost Home: Lists on a weekly basis affordable rentals available in the Valley. - T-House: Temporary housing for two families who are experiencing homelessness for a limited time within a newly remodeled duplex located at 247 White Avenue. - A Book in Hand: Provides new, hardcover books to children 1 to 6, whose parents can't include books in their meager budgets.